maitraiya/project/readme.txt

 5. Send these files/commits to GITHUB
 > git push testOrigin

+6. show all branches
+> git branch

-6. Create a new branch
+7. Create a new branch
+> git branch <branchName>

+8. To go inside the branch
+> git checkout <branchName>

+9. To create and checkout
+-> git checkout -b <branchName>

 Exit vim editor
 :wq